 Though it is not a national public holiday, Chinese New Year is celebrated grandly in United State, especially among Chinese communities.
 It is the Year of Money.
 The new year marks the beginning of the spring, the rebirth of the Earth.
 The Chinese words for New Year means “spring festival.”

 New York 2016 CNY Parade in Manhattan

-The 16th Annual Chinatown Lunar New Year Parade in New York will take place at 1:00 PM on Sunday, February 22, 2015.
+The 17th Annual Lunar New Year Parade in New York will take place at Chinatown.
 This is the most expected activity during this Lunar Festival.
 The spectacle features elaborate floats, marching bands, lion and dragon dances galore, Asian musicians, magicians, acrobats and procession by local NYC organizations.

 More than 6,000 people are expected to march in CNY parade, which will start at Mott Street and promenade through practically every street in of NYC Chinatown, finally dispersing at Broome/Forsyth.
 The parade is expected to conclude at 3:00 pm, at which time an outdoor Chinese cultural festival will take place in Sara D. Roosevelt Park featuring more performances by musicians, dancers and martial artists.